 Planning must at all levels concentrate on the rapid development and introduction of new techniques.
-It is essential that progressive, scientifically-expedient standards for the use of means of production be strictly observed in all sectors of the national economy.
+It is essential that progressive, scientifically substantiated norms for the use of means of production be continuously improved and strictly observed in all sectors of the national economy.

-The Party attaches prime importance to the more effective investment of capital, the choice of the most profitable and economical trends in capital construction, achievement everywhere of the maximum growth of output per invested rouble, and the reduction of the time lapse between investment and return.
-It is necessary continuously to improve the structure of capital investments and to expand that portion of them which is spent on equipment, machinery and machine tools.
+The Party attaches prime importance to more effective investments, the choice of the most profitable and economical trends in capital construction, achievement of the maximum growth of output per invested rouble, and reduction of the time lapse between investment and return.
+It is necessary to improve continuously the structure of capital investments and to expand that portion of them which is spent on equipment, machinery, and machine tools.